atrbyg24/tikzcd-ai/README.md

 # **Diagram to TikZ-cd Converter**

 This Streamlit web application converts an image of a commutative diagram into its corresponding **LaTeX code**.
-The application uses a sophisticated pipeline that combines a multi-modal large language model (LLM) with **few-shot prompting** and **Retrieval-Augmented Generation (RAG)** to accurately interpret diagrams and generate precise code.
+The application uses a sophisticated pipeline that combines a multi-modal large language model (LLM) with **few-shot prompting** to accurately interpret diagrams and generate precise code.

 ## **✨ Features**

 * **Multi-modal AI:** Uses the **Gemini API** to understand both the visual layout of the diagram and the text within the image.
 * **Few-Shot Prompting:** Provides the model with a few high-quality examples to establish a consistent and accurate output format.
-* **Retrieval-Augmented Generation (RAG):** Implements a pipeline that searches a local knowledge base (the official tikz-cd documentation) for relevant context, augmenting the model's knowledge with accurate syntax and commands.
 * **Optical Character Recognition (OCR):** Employs **pytesseract** and **OpenCV** to extract text labels from the diagram image, which is a critical step for the RAG search.
 * **Streamlit GUI:** A user-friendly web interface for uploading images and viewing the generated code.